-In the summer of 2023, I was working to fast-track the completion of my MBA and prepare for a master’s in CS.
-As a self-taught coder with a bachelor’s degree in political science, I had some gaps to fill, so I was taking Organizational Behavior & Leadership at the same time as Linear Algebra Foundations, Calculus III, and Data Structures.
+In the summer of 2023, I was working to fast-track the completion of my MBA and prepare for a master’s in computer science.
+As a political science graduate with a couple of hobby coding projects under my belt, I had some gaps to fill, so I was taking Organizational Behavior & Leadership at the same time as Linear Algebra Foundations, Calculus III, and Data Structures.

 I’m always looking for interesting ways to apply the concepts I learn about in courses.
 One of my favorite examples came from calculus, when I started thinking about two skew lines in three-dimensional space.